nanos-world/docs/scripting/utility/Vector.rst

 A vector composed of components (X, Y, Z) with floating point precision.

-.. attention:: This page is under construction.
+.. tip:: This structures is Open Sourced at https://github.com/nanos-world/nanos-world-lua-lib.
+Feel free to push merge requests and suggest changes!

+.. tip:: This structure supports `+`, `==`, `*` and `^` operations.

 Usage